tanimutomo/portfolio/content/home/publications_selected.md

 # This widget displays publications from `content/publication/` which have
 # `selected = true` in their `+++` front matter.
 widget = "publications_selected"
-active = false
+active = true
 date = 2016-04-20T00:00:00

+title = "Publications"
-title = "Selected Publications" subtitle = ""
+subtitle = "International Conference"

 # Order that this section will appear in.
 weight = 10